 So far, there have been 35 confirmed cases of Galaxy Note7 catching fire while charging.
 This apparently forced many government-owned aviation agencies, including America's FAA (Federal Aviation Administration) and India's DGCA (Directorate General of Civil Aviation), to put sanctions on carrying the Samsung phablet in aeroplanes.

-Now, the company has officially expanded this process to all regions of the world with immediate effect and has urged all the Galaxy Note7 owners to participate in the replacement programme.
-And in the markets, where the device is yet to get released, has been differed indefinitely.
+Now, the company has officially asked all the Galaxy Note7 owners to participate in the replacement programme.

 "Our number one priority is the safety of our customers.
 We are asking users to power down their Galaxy Note7s and exchange them as soon as possible," DJ Koh, President of Mobile Communications Business, Samsung Electronics, said in a statement.